kanisterio/kanister/docs/install.rst

    # Build controller binary
    $ make build-controller

-   # Package the binary in a docker image and push it to your image registry
+   # Package the controller binary into a docker image, push it to your image registry and deploy the controller to your Kubernetes cluster
-   $ make release-controller REGISTRY=<MY REGISTRY>

-   # Deploy the controller to your Kubernetes repo
    $ make deploy REGISTRY=<MY REGISTRY>